the four “C”s of diamond quality - diamond clarity

 location & hours

 Aurum Fine Jewellery is by appointment only.
-Please use the booking button on the right to choose a suitable time.
+Please Book an appointment with Aurum fine jewellery at a time that suits you.
 Online consultations via Zoom, Google or Skype are welcome.
 We have convenient off-street parking right at our front door.
 Alternatively email us or phone: 09 3781 335.

 The Ponsonby studio at 89 College Hill is open for appointments from 10am to 4pm Tuesday to Saturday, an ideal time for couples wanting to choose a special piece together.